-In Panel D, we present the average BCRs for the three-year period from 2021 to 2023 using the average farmer reach, the actual prevalence of excess rainfall over those three years, and the program cost over those three years.
+In Panel D, we present the average BCRs for the three-year period from 2021 to 2023 using the average farmer reach recorded on a quarterly basis, the actual prevalence of excess rainfall over those three years, and the program cost over those three years.
 We continue to take the estimated effect on shock-affected farmers from the 2021 experiment.
 The scale of the service more than doubled, while the average program cost remained roughly the same.
 Even at the lower prevalence of weather shocks of < 10%, the estimated BCRs are comparable to those in Panels A and B, driven by the increased coverage and falling annual costs.

 Finally, Panel E attempts to capture the BCR of the program operated at scale.
 We use the treatment impact as estimated from the 2021 experiment and the average prevalence of shocks over the ten-year period 2014-2023.
-For this exercise, we assume that the farmer reach and the program cost in 2023 reflect the long-term scale and cost of Ama Krushi based on its user growth-trajectory.
-While the farmer reach grew sharply from year to year through 2023, it has remained stable from 2023 to the first half of 2024, suggesting that the scale is approaching its steady state.
-With the service reaching over 5 million farmers at an annual budget of US\$ 1 million, the BCR reaches 10:1 in the long term.
+For this exercise, we assume that the farmer reach recorded at the end of 2023 and the program cost in 2023 reflect the long-term scale and cost of Ama Krushi based on its user growth-trajectory and spending pattern.
+While the farmer reach grew sharply from year to year through 2023, it has remained stable from 2023 to 2024, suggesting that the scale is approaching its steady state.
+The total cost also remained constant from 2023 to 2024.
+With the service reaching near 7 million farmers at an annual budget of US\$ 1 million, the BCR reaches 13:1 in the long term.

 The five scenarios presented in Table 13 illustrate some of the drivers of the BCR for this service.
 Because the largest benefits accrue to farmers affected by excess rainfall shocks, the extent of shocks largely determines the benefits of the service.
 The first year of the experiment, 2021, was an outlier in that 21% of farmers were affected by excess rainfall compared to 6% in an average year.
 This means that looking only at the BCR for 2021 could overstate the value of the service.
 However, Ama Krushi had not yet reached its steady state scale as of 2021.
-Coverage increased and costs fell rapidly over the next two years, so the 2021 BCR reflected higher costs than will characterize the service's long-run operations.
-Taking into account the average incidence of excess rainfall and the expected coverage and costs of the program in the long run suggests an expected BCR of about 10.
+Coverage increased and costs fell rapidly over the next two years, so the 2021 BCR reflected higher costs than what will characterize the service's longrun operations.
+Taking into account the average incidence of excess rainfall and the expected coverage and costs of the program in the long run suggests an expected BCR of about 13.
 Using the preferred (winsorized) measure of farmers' costs to compute profits, the 95% CI for the BCR excludes values lower than 3.3.
 Therefore, we expect that this program provides a good value-proposition in the long run even though it primarily benefits farmers affected by relatively scarce excess rainfall shocks.